 This decision I made was twenty years ago and not today or yesterday.
 I made it through hindsight and experiences I had in the years before.
 I gave up religion for good.
 I wasn’t a backslider anymore.
 Someone that may go back to church after a few weeks of absenteeism.
 I hadn’t had the spiritual flu or suffered a minor problem with my faith.
 It wasn’t there at all.

 Each day I am reminded that the decision was the right one.
 Reading the updates about how a bakery in Northern Ireland has appealed a decision handed down by the courts in the fact that they discriminated against someone on the basis of their sexuality makes me realise I am better away from such organisations.
 I want nothing of them anymore.
 I have met my closest friends through church youth groups and I have some fantastic friends who would call themselves Christians.
 But your religion ends where my non-belief begins.

 I have no problem with teaching religion.
 I did it for years in crappy school.
 But I taught it knowing that I would be talking about someone else’s religion someone else’s belief.
-If only there was more teaching of decent religious education would we have a more tolerant society.
-Less gullible in believing that if a handful of crazed idiots were to represent and entire religion then it would seem that everyone in that religion held the same views.
-I know and have met many muslims who don’t think that ISIS is right just in the same way that the Christians in Northern Ireland don’t hold the same views as my christian friends.
+If only there was more teaching of decent religious education would we have a more tolerant society?
+Less gullible in believing that if a handful of crazed idiots were to represent an entire religion then it would seem that everyone in that religion held the same views.
+I know and have met many Muslims who don’t think that ISIS is right just in the same way that the Christians in Northern Ireland don’t hold the same views as my Christian friends.
 I can distinguish between the two.

 I respect others and their faith.
 I have no problem in the talking about Islam or Taoism.
 I don’t see any problem in talking about it.
 I wouldn’t mind writing about or making a living discussing them it doesn’t break any rules.
 Even when I did have a faith I know that talking about others beliefs didn’t make a bad person.